Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Graphs with Large Ribbon Radius

 \section{Graphs with Large Ribbon Radius}

-Do there exist graphs where only a few crossings cause the ribbon radius of the graph to blow up?
-Lemma \ref{proposition: bounds on ribbon radius} implies that the answer is negative: by setting $\alpha = \mu(G)/2 - 1$ in the lemma, we infer that a graph with ribbon radius $\mu(G)$ has at least $\mu(G)/2$ crossings with ribbon radius at least $\mu(G)/2$.
-In fact, a closer inspection of the proof of Lemma \ref{proposition: bounds on ribbon radius} implies that for each crossing point $c$ and for all $1 \leq r \leq \mu(c)$, there is a vertex of $G^\times$ on the boundary of $\mathcal{B}(c,r)$ that has ribbon radius at least $\mu(c)-r$.
+We have now seen a number of graph classes for which we can bound the ribbon radius.
+But what do graphs that have a large ribbon radius look like?
+Recall from \Cref{proposition: bounds on ribbon radius} that if a graph $G$ has at most $\gamma$ crossings with ribbon-radius exceeding $\alpha$, then $\mu(G)\leq \gamma+\alpha+1$.
+Therefore, if some graph $G$ has large ribbon-radius $\mu(G)$, then setting $\alpha = \mu(G)/2 - 1$ in \Cref{proposition: bounds on ribbon radius}, we get that $G$ must have at least $\gamma \geq \mu(G)/2$ crossings with ribbon radius at least $\alpha + 1= \mu(G)/2$.
+In fact, a closer inspection of the proof of \Cref{proposition: bounds on ribbon radius} reveals that for each crossing point $c$, and for all $1 \leq r \leq \mu(c)$, there is a vertex of $G^\times$ on the boundary of $\mathcal{B}(c,r)$ that has ribbon radius at least $\mu(c)-r$.
+This shows that crossings with large ribbon radius come clustered in the drawing.

-However, there are graphs with large ribbon radius.
-More importantly, such graphs limit the applicability of our methods to arbitrary embedded graphs, especially if their connectivity is high (so that no simple connectivity algorithm finds the minimum vertex or edge cut).
-Specifically, we construct graphs for which the vertices and edges forming any minimum vertex or edge cut have large face distance; this implies that no co-separating triple has a small kernel diameter and therefore (implicitly) that the ribbon-radius must be big.
-Theorems \ref{thm: counterex edge conn} and \ref{thm: counterex vertex conn} capture the essential features of our construction.
+Below, we give a construction of $k$-plane graphs with large ribbon radius.
+These graphs have an intersection-simple drawing and can be constructed to have connectivity $\Omega(\sqrt{k})$, which is asymptotically the best possible for $k$-plane graphs with intersection-simple drawings \cite{pach1997graphs}.
+A large value of connectivity ensures that there exists no simple algorithm that can find a minimum vertex or edge cut for these graphs.
+We construct these graphs $G$ such that for any minimum vertex cut $S$, the face-distance $d_F(s_1,s_2)$ is arbitrarily large in $\Lambda(G)$, for any two distinct vertices $s_1, s_2 \in S$.
+In other words, $\Lambda(S,r)$ is not a connected graph, for arbitrarily large values of $r$.
+Likewise, if $T$ is a minimum edge cut, we ensure that $d_F(\tilde{t}_1, \tilde{t}_2)$ is arbitrarily large in $\Lambda(\tilde{G})$, for any two distinct edges $t_1, t_2 \in T$.
+(Here, we follow the notations for edge connectivity as in \Cref{subsection: edge connectivity}.)
+Therefore, by \Cref{theorem: vertex connectivity}(\ref{item: diameter}), we infer that $\mu(G)$ must be large.